Co0lDoge/SyncedLauncher/README.md

-Simple app that allow to launch multiple apps with delay
+A simple app for launching multiple applications with customizable delays.